Da Crime-Click's Cult Classic Debut Album Will Be Released On Black Rain Entertainment

 The group, consisting of members II Tone, Mac Montese, Yung Madness, Big Cheese, K-D, and K. Redd, relocated to California and began work on a followup album Block Bleeders which they finished in 2005.
 However, due to personal issues in the group including the incarceration of some members, Block Bleeders was never released and remains shelved to this day.

-A Million Wayz 2 Murda is available to pre-order now at Burger Records online store and will be available to purchase online and at Burger Records retailers internationally on January 10, 2020.
+A Million Wayz 2 Murda is available to pre-order now at Black Rain Store online store and will be available to purchase online at Black Rain Entertainment and retailers internationally on January 10, 2020.

 “The first billboard in Los Angeles!! ” - N/A